 An Embarrassing Necessity Before Getting to the Meat of Things

-Inevitably one who writes of evolution without being a PhD at CalTech is assaulted on grounds that he must be ignorant of practically everything.
+Inevitably one who writes of evolution without being a PhD afrom CalTech is assaulted on grounds that he must be ignorant of practically everything.
 I claim to be an expert on nothing.
 However, I subscribe to the principle that most problems can be solved by the application of modest intelligence and obsessive-compulsive disorder.
 A fact forgotten today is that one can learn things by reading books.
 By doing so I have learned enough to talk about at least a few things, such as:

 Basophils, eosinophils, neutrophils.
 Descemet’s membrane, ciliary body, suspensory ligaments, retinal pigmented epithelium (the eye being of evolutionary interest).
 Peptide pituitary hormones, vasopressin and oxytocin.
 Osteoclast, osteoblast.
 Nephrons, glomerulus, Loop of Henle.
 Axon, dendrite, sodium in-potassium-out depolarization, neurotransmitters, receptor sites.
 Rough and smooth endoplasmic reticula, Golgi apparatus, lipid bilayers, hydrophobic and hydrophilic tails, lysosomes, ribosomes, epitopes, m-RNA, t-RNA, transcription, translation.
 Restriction enzymes, DNA polymerase.
 The Breeder’s Equation, selection differential, pleiotrophy, epistasis, narrow heritability.Purines adenine and guanine and pyrimidines cytocine and thymine (well, uracil in RNA).
 Degeneracy of the codon alphabet.
 Nucleotides, nucleosides, adenosine triphosphate, indels, mitochondrial cristae, single-nucleotide polymorphisms, polymerase chain reaction, restriction-fragment length polymorphism, electrophoresis.
 Luciferin, (and Luciferout?) luciferase, ATP.
 X chromosomal and mitochondrial DNA.
 Peptide bonds COOH to NH 2, water molecule extruded.
 Socially important compounds like 2, 4, 6- trinitrotoluene, toluene being benzene with a CH 3 group, bond resonance in benzene, pH, the negative log of the hydronium ion content.
 Levo- and dextro- isomers.
 Alkanes, alkenes, alkynes, al gore.
 Cambrian, Ordovician, Silurian, Devonian, Carboniferous, Permian.
-Purported transitional forms: The Ichthyostegids of, if memory serves, upper Permian sediments of eastern Greenland; Archaeopteryx, Bavaria 1861; coelacanth, Marjorie Latimer, sort of 1937 I think; and my favorite, Piltdown Man.
+Purported transitional forms: The Ichthyostegids of, if memory serves, upper Permian sediments of eastern Greenland; Shannon vs. specxfied information.; Archaeopteryx, Bavaria 1861; coelacanth, Marjorie Latimer, sort of 1937 I think; and my favorite, Piltdown Man.
 The amniote egg.
 Saurischian and Ornothiscian dinosaurs.
 Sauropods, pseudopods, copepods.
 Etc.

 Eyeing the Argument from Time

 A matter that needs to be gotten out of the way before continuing is the insistence that, given billions of years–more accurately, about four billion–life had to from just because of all that time.
 This is by no means clear.
-In questions of the probability of complex events, time can mean surprisingly little.
+In questions of the probability of complex events, such as protein evolution, time can mean surprisingly little.
 Consider the assertion famously made by James Jeans, often cited in connection with evolution, that a monkey typing randomly at a keyboard would eventually write all the books in the British Museum.
 This sounds plausible and, in a purely mathematical sense, is true.
 What are the odds?

 Consider a fair-sized book of 200,000 words that, by newspaper average, would contain about a million letters.
 To make it easy on the monkey, we will ignore upper case and punctuation and let him work with an alphabet of 26 letters.
 What are his prospects of getting the book in a given string of a million letters?